gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 - projects lose an opportunity to add more maintainers
 - existing maintainers lose the opportunity to build support networks

-Our approach is to be proactive in creating community:
+Our approach is to be proactive in creating community by:

 - actively reaching out and welcome new contributors
 - remembering how steep the learning curve can be